Boxplot / Diagrams

 What does the frequency distribution look like?
 Histogram

-How do multiple groups compare?
+How do several groups compare?
 Boxplot (multiple groups side by side)

 Advantages of graphical analysis

-• Quick overview: Capture distribution characteristics at a glance
+• Quick overview: Grasp distribution properties at a glance

 • Outlier detection: Unusual values become immediately visible